-Cleveland and Cincinnati, OH-March 2, 2021-The Museum of Contemporary Art Cleveland (moCa) and the Contemporary Arts Center (CAC) in Cincinnati announced today a major exhibition dedicated to artists living and working throughout Midwestern America.
-Co-organized by the two institutions, The Regional is the first major multi-museum survey dedicated to contemporary artists based in the Midwest and will feature new and recent work, including several site-responsive commissions, by over 20 artists working across painting, photography, installation, and performance.
+Cleveland and Cincinnati, OH and Kansas City, MO-April 19, 2021-The Museum of Contemporary Art Cleveland (moCa), the Contemporary Arts Center (CAC) in Cincinnati, and Kemper Museum of Contemporary Art (Kemper Museum) in Kansas City, MO are co-organizing a major exhibition dedicated to artists living and working throughout Midwestern America.
+The Regional is the first major multimuseum survey dedicated to contemporary artists based in the Midwest and will feature new and recent work, including several site-responsive commissions, by more than 20 artists working across painting, photography, installation, and performance.
 Showcasing artists that represent a wide variety of backgrounds, concerns, and approaches-including Conrad Egyir, Matthew Angelo Harrison, Gisela McDaniel, B. Ingrid Olson, Devan Shimoyama, Alice Tippit, and Jordan Weber-The Regional celebrates the artistic and cultural complexity of the Midwest, offering audiences a more comprehensive understanding of this moment in America's heartland.
-The Regional premieres at moCa from July 8 through November 7, 2021 before traveling to the CAC, with additional venues to be announced.
-A parallel program of conversations and performances is being organized at each venue.